Skip to main content

 Angels

-In Neville Goddard's teachings, Michael represents the inner strength of imagination, embodying the "I AM"—the divine creative power within us.
+In Neville Goddard's teachings, Michael represents the inner strength of imagination, embodying the "I AM" —the divine creative power within us.
 The name Michael , meaning "Who is like God?"
-(I AM!), underscores the realisation that there is no greater creative force than imagination, the very essence of God’s power working through us.
-The term angel itself means "messenger," and in this context, Michael, as the divine messenger, is sent to remind us of the creative power of imagination, particularly in moments of doubt and resistance.
-Just as Michael appears in the Bible to confront spiritual forces of darkness, in Neville’s teachings, Michael symbolises the inner power of imagination that rises to reaffirm belief in the wish fulfilled, even when external circumstances or inner doubts threaten to derail it.
-1. Daniel 10:13 "But the prince of the Persian kingdom resisted me twenty-one days.
-Then Michael, one of the chief princes, came to help me, ...
+(I AM!) , underscores the realisation that there is no greater creative force than imagination, the very essence of God’s power working through us.
+The term angel itself means "messenger," and in this context, Michael, as the divine messenger, is sent to remind us of the creative power of imagination , particularly in moments of doubt and resistance.
+Michael appears in the Bible to confront and defend states of opposition to the I AM, rising to reaffirm belief in the wish fulfilled , even when external circumstances or inner doubts threaten to derail it.
+Daniel 10:13 "But the prince of the Persian kingdom resisted me twenty-one days.
+Then Michael, one of the chief princes, came to help me, because I was detained there with the king of Persia."
+In this p...

 Zechariah 2: Passage Analysis